B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/FullTutorial.rst

 - Replace `/path/to/genome_folder` with the path to the folder containing the downloaded assemblies.
 - Replace `/path/to/output_folder` with the path to the output folder.

-5. Follow the following steps: :docs:`IdentifySpuriousGenes Unclassified CDS tutorial <SchemaRefinery/Tutorials/IdentifySpuriousGenesUnclassifiedCDS>`.
+5. Follow the following steps: :doc:`IdentifySpuriousGenes Unclassified CDS tutorial <SchemaRefinery/Tutorials/IdentifySpuriousGenesUnclassifiedCDS>`.

 - In, normal workflow the users would ave to select the best loci to keep based on the recomendations of the `IdentifySpuriousGenes` module.
 Here we skip this step to show the full workflow.